mariohernandez/mariohernandezio/src/blog/drupal-and-storybook.md

 <span class="callout callout--warning">
 <h4 class="callout__heading">Disclaimer:</h4>
-Due to technical restrictions and project requirements at the time of our implementation, we were not able to use <a href="https://www.drupal.org/project/sdc" target="_blank" rel="noopener">Single Directory Components</a> or SDC, nor the <a href="https://www.drupal.org/project/storybook" target="_blank" rel="noopener">Storybook module</a>.
+Due to technical restrictions with TwigJS, and project requirements at the time of our implementation, we were not able to use <a href="https://www.drupal.org/project/sdc" target="_blank" rel="noopener">Single Directory Components</a> or SDC, nor the <a href="https://www.drupal.org/project/storybook" target="_blank" rel="noopener">Storybook module</a>.
 Our front-end environment was custom built.
 </span>

 {% endraw%}